Tinkerforge/doc/en/source/Partners.rst

     * Cumulocity VendMe: Maximize your return from vending operations and connect with your customers.
     * Cumulocity DriveSafe: Drive safe, save costs.

-    You can connect Tinkeforge to Cumulocity Device Cloud using Cumulocity's agent, see http://www.cumulocity.com/guides for details.
+    You can connect Tinkerforge to Cumulocity Device Cloud using Cumulocity's agent, see http://www.cumulocity.com/guides for details.